mmarusiak/LOQUI-unity-dialog-system/README.md

 ## Installation
 *Project not ready for being used as gamedev tool*
-1. Clone this repository or download asset from Asset Store or Itch.io;
+1. Clone this repository or download asset from Asset Store or Itch.io (not available yet);
 2. Move Dialog System folder to your Unity Assets directory or if you want to check sample scene you can also move sample scene folder;

 For first approach and building your first dialog please check [*docs file*](docs/FirstApproach.md).